Just 20 mins. from downtown Louisville. 60 minutes from Cincinnati, OH. 70 minutes from the Ark Encounter (I-71 Exits 14 – 22)

 Trains on Main

 It starts with a rumble!
-Most first-time visitors to historic downtown La Grange are astounded as they watch a freight train roll right down the center of Main Street.
+Most first-time visitors to historic downtown La Grange are astounded as they watch a freight train roll right down the center of Main Street!
 Up to 30 trains a day come through this historic shopping and dining district of La Grange!
-You certainly don’t have to be a train enthusiast to appreciate this unique attraction that can only be found in one place in America – Oldham County, Kentucky!
+You certainly don’t have to be a train enthusiast to appreciate this unique attraction that can only be found in one place in America – ONLY in Oldham, Kentucky!

 Kim’s Tidbit: During your excursion through downtown La Grange, you will not want to miss the view from the NEW Train Observation Tower located in front of the Main Street Bourbon & Ale House.
 While you’re there, you must try their locally-made garlic knots with beer cheese, and sit outside on the deck.
 They also have great daily specials such as Guinness fish and chips and gourmet flatbread pizzas!